What is WCT’s relationship with the Mosesian Center for the Arts?

 Will a class/rehearsal ever be cancelled?

 Due to the challenges of New England weather, there may be a time when a session is cancelled due to snow or ice.
 If this is the case, an email will be sent to all participants in advance regarding the status of the class or rehearsal.
-Messages will also be place on the homepage of our website and on the Announcements line at WCT (617-926-ARTS ext 6).
 NOTE: WCT does not follow the public school closing system, so please contact us to find out about the status of a class or rehearsal, even if your school is closed.

 What if I leave something behind at class/rehearsal?

-WCT has a lost and found that is kept in the WCT Drama Space.
+WCT has a lost and found.
 Always check for any missing items there.
 At the end of the program, please check the box for any personal items - unclaimed items are donated to charity after each quarter’s programming has ended.
+MCA/WCT is not responsible for any personal items that are lost.

 Why am I on a waitlist for Voice Lessons?